krzemienski/awesome-from-stars/README.md

 * [mli/autocut](https://github.com/mli/autocut): 用文本编辑器剪视频
 * [cbbrowne/autodoc](https://github.com/cbbrowne/autodoc): PostgreSQL Autodoc - dumps a Postgres schema in several useful documentary forms
 * [AutoFixture/AutoFixture](https://github.com/AutoFixture/AutoFixture): AutoFixture is an open source library for .NET designed to minimize the 'Arrange' phase of your unit tests in order to maximize maintainability.
 Its primary goal is to allow developers to focus on what is being tested rather than how to setup the test scenario, by making it easier to create object graphs containing test data.
-* [microsoft/autogen](https://github.com/microsoft/autogen): A programming framework for agentic AI.
-Discord: https://aka.ms/autogen-dc.
-Roadmap: https://aka.ms/autogen-roadmap
+* [microsoft/autogen](https://github.com/microsoft/autogen): A programming framework for agentic AI 🤖
 * [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT): AutoGPT is the vision of accessible AI for everyone, to use and to build on.
 Our mission is to provide the tools, so that you can focus on what matters.
 * [thecookingsenpai/autogpt-gui](https://github.com/thecookingsenpai/autogpt-gui): A graphical user interface for AutoGPT
 * [ConnectAI-E/AutoGPT-Next-Web](https://github.com/ConnectAI-E/AutoGPT-Next-Web): 🤖 Assemble, configure, and deploy autonomous AI Agents in your browser.一键免费部署你的私人AutoGPT 网页应用